 For The Truly Small Bathroom

 In a small bathroom, the first best solution to saving floor space is to combine your shower into a shower/tub.
 But shower/tub combos rarely stand up to the visual appeal you’d expect for a bathroom, and trying to incorporate a shower into a clawfoot tub is both cumbersome and messy.
-But it isn’t impossible to get a cool design in a single piece, and I don’t just mean settling for a nice shower door.
-I particularly like this Massage Tub, which combines the shapely design of a freestanding tub with an almost futuristic shower pod.
-Not only is it priced in line with what you’d pay for a tub wall (without the shower door or hardware), it also looks better, takes up less space, and saves you the cost of tiling.
+But it isn’t impossible to get a cool design in a single piece.
+This Soleil shower door has a shower-like feel, but is designed specifically to work with a bathtub.
+It’s sleeker and more streamlined than a sliding shower door, and has the elegant, frameless look that you’d expect from a full-sized shower enclosure.

 Compact Corner Shower Enclosures

 That said, if you can install a separate shower without totally crowding your bathroom, you should.
-In a limited space, look for a corner-oriented shower floor or shower enclosure like this Contoura Shower from MAAX.
-The pie-slice (or sometimes diamond) shape allows your shower not only to fit in a corner, but provides you maximum elbow room in the minimal amount of space.
+In a limited space, look for a corner-oriented shower floor or shower enclosure.
+The pie-slice (or sometimes diamond) shape of these shower stalls not only allows them to fit in a corner, but provides you maximum elbow room in the minimal amount of space.
 Choosing a shower enclosure with an acrylic base is also important, firstly because buying the door and base together can significantly reduce the cost.
 As well, building a water tight base for your shower is one of the most difficult and expensive aspects of installing a new shower.
 Choosing a pre-fabricated base limits both the difficulty and the cost, while still allowing you to tile the walls of your shower as you choose.

 Steam Shower